core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Security Context for Pairwise Mode  ### {#pairwise-implementation}

-If pairwise mode is supported, then the pairwise keys are added to the Security Context, as described in the beginning of {{sec-context}}.
+If the pairwise mode is supported, the pairwise keys are added to the Security Context, as described at the beginning of {{sec-context}}.

 The pairwise keys as well as the shared secrets used in their derivation (see {{key-derivation-pairwise}}) may be stored in memory or recomputed each time they are needed.
 The shared secret changes only when a public/private key pair used for its derivation changes, which results in the pairwise keys also changing.
 Additionally, the pairwise keys change if the Sender ID changes or if a new Security Context is established for the group (see {{sec-group-re-join}}).
 In order to optimize protocol performance, an endpoint may store the derived pairwise keys for easy retrieval.

 In the pairwise mode, the Sender Context includes the Pairwise Sender Keys for the other endpoints (see {{fig-additional-context-information}}).
 In order to identify the right key to use, the Pairwise Sender Key for endpoint X may be associated to the Recipient ID of endpoint X, as defined in the Recipient Context (i.e. the Sender ID from the point of view of endpoint X).
 In this way, the Recipient ID can be used to lookup for the right Pairwise Sender Key.
-This association may be implemented in different ways, e.g. storing the pair (Recipient ID, Pairwise Sender Key), or linking a Pairwise Sender Key to a Recipient Context.
+This association may be implemented in different ways, e.g. by storing the pair (Recipient ID, Pairwise Sender Key), or linking a Pairwise Sender Key to a Recipient Context.

 ## Update of Security Context {#ssec-sec-context-persistence}

-The mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g. due to loss of the mutable Security Context ({{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers ({{ssec-wrap-around-partial-iv}}).
-The endpoint MUST be able to detect loss of mutable security context (see {{ssec-loss-mutable-context}}).
-If an endpoint detects loss of mutable Sender Security Context, it MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key.
+The mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g. due to loss of the mutable Security Context (see {{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).
+The endpoint MUST be able to detect a loss of mutable security context (see {{ssec-loss-mutable-context}}).
+If an endpoint detects a loss of mutable Sender Security Context, it MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key.

 It is RECOMMENDED that the immutable part of the Security Context is stored in non-volatile memory, or that it can otherwise be reliably accessed throughout the operation of the group, e.g. after device reboot.
 However, also immutable parts of the Security Context may need to be updated, for example due to scheduled key renewal, new or re-joining members in the group, or the fact that the endpoint changes Sender ID (see {{sec-group-re-join}}).

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

-An endpoint losing its mutable Security Context, e.g., due to reboot, need to prevent the re-use of Sender Sequence Numbers, and to handle incoming replayed messages.
-Appendix B.1 of {{RFC8613}} describes secure procedures for handling loss of Sender Sequence Number and update of Replay Window.
+An endpoint losing its mutable Security Context, e.g., due to reboot, needs to prevent the re-use of Sender Sequence Numbers, and to handle incoming replayed messages.
+Appendix B.1 of {{RFC8613}} describes secure procedures for handling the loss of Sender Sequence Number and the update of Replay Window.
 The procedure in Appendix B.1.1 of {{RFC8613}} applies also to servers in Group OSCORE and is RECOMMENDED to use.
-A variant of Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE is specified in {{ssec-synch-challenge-response}}.
+A variant of Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE is specified in {{ssec-synch-challenge-response}} of this specification.

 If an endpoint is not able to establish an updated Sender Security Context, e.g. because of lack of connectivity with the Group Manager, it MUST NOT protect further messages using this Security Context.
 The endpoint SHOULD inform the Group Manager and retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}).